dbojado/Keto-Diet-Project/README.md

 ### Can we predict if a food is keto friendly?

 ## What is a Keto Diet?
-### The ketogenic diet (keto) is a low carb, high fat diet.
+The ketogenic diet (keto) is a low carb, high fat diet.
 Many studies show that this type of diet can help you lose weight and improve your health.

 ## About the Project
-For this project I will be exploring an "nutritional facts" database and using the data to classify whether a food is keto.
+For this project I will be exploring a "Nutritional Facts" database and using the data to classify whether a food is keto.

 ## Goals
 My goal is to build a model that can predict/classify a food item as "keto friendly".